juanjoDiaz/streamparser-json/README.md

 }
 ```

-If set to anything else than zero, instead of apppending the data as a string as it comes it,  the data is buffered using a TypedArray.
-Buffering is slower than appending strings in modern javascript engines.
-However, because of the way that V8 optimizes string concatenation parsing JSON objects containing very large strings or numbers might lead to memory exhaustion.
-For those cases, it's recomended to use a buffer.
+If buffer sizes are set to anything else than zero, instead of using a string to apppend the data as it comes in, the data is buffered using a TypedArray.
 A reasonable size could be `64 * 1024` (64 KB).

+### Buffering

+When parsing strings or numbers, JSONparse2 needs to gather the data in-memory until the whole value is ready.

+Strings are inmutable in Javascript so every string operation creates a new string.
+The V8 engine, behind Node, Deno and most modern browsers, performs a many different types of optimization.
+One of this optimizations is to over-allocate memory when it detects many string concatenations.
+This increases significatly the memory consumption and can easily exhaust your memory when parsing JSON containing very large strings or numbers.
+For those cases, JSONparse2 can buffer the characters using a TypedArray.
+This requires encoding/decoding from/to the buffer into an actual string once the value is ready.
+This is done using the `TextEncoder` and `TextDecoder` APIs.
+Unfortunately, these APIs creates a significant overhead when the strings are small so should be used only when strictly necessary.

 #### Methods